vmware/vic-product/docs/user_doc/vic_vsphere_admin/verify_vch_deployment.md

 1. In your Docker client, run the Docker container that you pulled into the VCH.<pre>docker -H <i>vch_address</i>:2376 --tls run --name test busybox</pre>

-1. View the container VMs in the vSphere Client.
+1. View the container VM in the vSphere Client.

+    - vCenter Server:
-    - vCenter Server: Go to **Hosts and Clusters** and expand the VCH resource pool.
+       - Go to **Hosts and Clusters** and expand the VCH resource pool.
+       - Go to **VMs and Templates** and select the VM folder that has the same name as the VCH.
-    - ESXi host: Go to **Inventory** and expand the VCH resource pool.
+    - ESXi host: Go to **Virtual Machines**.

     You should see a VM for every container that you run, including a VM named <code>test-<i>container_id</i></code>.

 1. View the container VM files in the vSphere Client.

     - vCenter Server: Go to **Storage** and select the datastore that you designated as the image store.
-    - ESXi host: Click the **Summary** tab for the ESXi host, right-click the datastore that you designated as the image store, and select **Browse Datastore**.
+    - ESXi host: Right-click the datastore that you designated as the image store, and select **Browse Datastore**.

-     At the top-level of the datastore, you should see a folder for every container that you run.
+     At the top-level of the datastore, you should see a folder that uses the container ID as its name, for every container that you run.
 The folders contain the container VM files.

 **What to Do Next**